 Stepping into authenticity and power starts by embracing your emotions, developing a positive mindset, and creating a long-term strategy that keeps you motivated and on track to create the impact that you desire.

-In my youth, social justice quickly became a part of my work.
+In my youth, social justice was an important part of my work.
 At 17, I was trained as a peer-to-peer mediator and facilitator by the Anne Frank Museum in Frankfurt.
-I worked with a reconciliation team, working with holocaust survivors, accompanying them on their journey through the past and through the difficult process of letting it go.
-I worked with teenagers in anti-racism work and even joined a labor union to support young people and their labor rights.
+I was part of a reconciliation team, working with holocaust survivors, accompanying them on their journey through the past and through the difficult process of letting it go.
+I also worked with teenagers in anti-racism and even joined a labor union to support young people and their labor rights.

-After a year in New York, I came home and started my first company at 20 to make some money to explore the world and its many cultures.
-I found myself working for big companies like Renault, VW, Lazard M&A, SEB Bank, Channel, as a strategist, researcher, and coach.
-But, it was now time to carve a path for my future.
-Although I encountered some amazing people along the way that impacted me significantly, I was armed with very little career guidance so, I followed my heart and entered the field of Sociology, Philosophy, and Art History.
+I then spent an amazing year in New York, came home and started my first company at 20 to make some money in order to explore the world and its many cultures.
+I found myself engaged by big companies like Renault, VW, Lazard M&A, SEB Bank, Channel as a strategist, researcher, and coach.
+I had a big worldview…but I knew that a traditional career wasn’t the path for me.
+I knew that there was more out there for me, because at the end of the day, I understood I didn’t really belong – and I no longer wanted to.

 Let change of perspective widen your horizon.

-After 8 months in South Africa, where I experienced a personal awakening, I returned home and experienced a cultural shock.
+After eight months of personal awakening in South Africa, returning home to Germany was a significant culture shock.
 I knew I needed to go back to South Africa.
-So, I finished my Master’s thesis on the “Practice of Emotions”, not yet understanding why I chose this topic or how relevant it would be for my future career.
-I applied for a research position at a Merger & Acquisition bank to ensure that I could save enough money to move to South Africa and give myself enough time to figure out how I could make an impact in the world.
+So, I finished my Master’s thesis on the “Practice of Emotions”, still not fully understanding why I chose this topic or how relevant it would be for my future career.
+I applied for a research position at a Merger & Acquisition bank to ensure that I could save enough money to move to South Africa and give myself enough time to figure out how I could make my mark in the world.

 Connection, Growth, and Clarity!

-One day, while contemplating on my experiences, it dawned on me; the more experience you go through in life, the more power you have to create change.
+While contemplating my experiences, it dawned on me; the more experience you go through in life, the more power you have to create change.
 You just have to be willing to claim it.

-I knew I needed to change the world in order to heal people.
-Hence, I needed to change the structure and create strategies that allow people to be impactful.
+I knew I needed to change the world to heal people; I needed to change the structure and create strategies that allow people to be impactful.
 South Africa made me feel like I belonged.
-The cultural diversity, people from all over the world coming together in one place, most of us outsiders, different, thought leaders and provokers.
+The cultural diversity, people from all over the world coming together in one place, most of us outsiders, different thought leaders and provokers.
 This was when I understood that I could choose who I wanted to be.